 Another study finds a drinks containing the ingredients below reduced stress response wihthin an hour of ingestion.
 Furthermore, it decreased cortisol levels three hours after ingestion.
 The ingredits are:

-L-Theanine on Psychiatric Conditions
+L-Theanine For Depression, and Psychiatric Conditions

 In another randomized placebo-controlled study finds taking 100mg of l-theanine twice a day improves sleep quality in ADHD individuals, implying l-theanine could be an effective addition to an ADHD treatment.